JetBrains/kotlin/libraries/stdlib/src/Module.md

 # Package kotlin.time

-API for representing [Duration][kotlin.time.Duration] values and experimental API for measuring time intervals.
+API for measuring time intervals and calculating durations.

+For more information, see our [Time measurement](/docs/time-measurement.html) guide.

 # Package org.khronos.webgl